Bersella-AI/DebateTimer-Arduino/README.md

 ***Known issues:***

 Through the test, I found the supply current via USB port increased to 240~260mA, double to Beta 3...
-And when using USB power supply, the buzzer did not "stop" -- playing a noise louder than "stopped" properly.
+And **when using USB power supply, the buzzer did not "stop"** -- playing a noise louder than "stopped" properly.
 I measured the buzzer's supply current when it's "stopped" -- 130mA!
 Probably there's problem with my buzzer...
 To "stop" the buzzer properly and ensure the stability of the system, **a 9/12V DC adaptor** is recommended to power the system.

+*(Too busy to optimize...)*

+### Beta 5 has been released (27 Apr, 2016)
+This is a minor update.
+ONLY requires an extra button.
+> Space occupation: 10,424 bytes
+Memory allocation: 685 bytes

+  * Enabled the LEFT button, to switch *backwards*.
+  * Adjusted the position of starting "beep"; the buzzer will beep after the welcome titles are shown. *But the issue in Beta 4 remains unsolved...*
+  * Moved the contents of welcome titles `START_TITLE` , only shown once in overall execution, from RAM to Flash; and read the contents from Flash.
+This reduced the usage of RAM by 72 bytes (compared to Beta 4).
+A good experiment...

-### You expect Beta 5?
-It won't be unveiled until next weekend
+### Beta 6 won't be unveiled until my blog system is uploaded (maybe 1 month later) :P